Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Implementation of the numerical method

 \subsubsection{Stopping conditions}

-In the \AMUSE\, framework codes are interfaced to allow the generation of a homogeneous and self consistent simulation environment for performing multi-scale and multi-physics simulations.
+In the \AMUSE\, framework, codes are interfaced to allow the generation of a homogeneous and self-consistent simulation environment for performing multiscale and multiphysics simulations.
 Many of the codes in \AMUSE\, are not build for this purpose, but for operating within a specific domain and parameter range.
 Due to the interaction with other codes, the underlying simulation engines (called community codes) may be forced to operate outside their usual domain range.
-If lucky, this would result in a crash with the appropriate memory core dump.
+If this goes well, the particular community code crashes with the appropriate memory core dump.
 In AMUSE, however, such an interrupt is caught by the framework without resulting in a crash.

-In a general simulation environment, this would be the moment another code takes over to continue the calculation in a different part of parameter space, another temporal or spatial domain or including different physics.

-In \AMUSE\, this problem is addressed by introducing {\em stopping conditions}, to interrupt the particular simulation domain which the underlying code is unsuited to handle.
+In a general simulation environment, this would be the moment another code takes over to continue the calculation in a different part of parameter space, another temporal or spatial domain, or including different physics.
+In \AMUSE,\, this problem is addressed by introducing {\em \textup{stopping conditions}} to interrupt the particular simulation domain that the underlying code is unsuited to handle.

-In \PhFour\, and \HermiteGRX\, we implemented three different stopping conditions.
-Once any of these interrupts is initiated, the code returns control to the \AMUSE\, framework, where the event can be handeled appropriately.
+In \PhFour\, and \HermiteGRX,\, we implemented three different stopping conditions.
+When any of these interrupts is initiated, the code returns control to the \AMUSE\, framework, where the event can be handeled appropriately.
 By default, the stopping conditions are turned off.
-The three stopping conditions are: \begin{itemize} \item {\tt collision\_detection}:\\ All particles have a property called {\tt radius}, which is used to check for collisions between pairs of particles.
-At each integration step we check for two stars to approach each other within the sum of their radii.
-For this, we assume that the particles within that internal code-time step move in straight line
+The three stopping conditions are described below. \begin{itemize} \item {\tt collision\_detection}\\ All particles have a property called {\tt radius}, which is used to check for collisions between pairs of particles.
+At each integration step, we check whether two stars approach each other within the sum of their radii.
+For this, we assume that the particles within that internal code-time step move in a straight line,

-Here $\vect{r}_b$ and $\vect{r}_e$ are the positions at the begining and end of the current time step, respectively.
-If the relative distance between two particles is less than the sum of their radii, for some value of $s$, the interrupt {\tt collision_detection} is initiated.
+Here $\vect{r}_b$ and $\vect{r}_e$ are the positions at the beginning and end of the current time step, respectively.
+If the relative distance between two particles is smaller than the sum of their radii for some value of $s$, the interrupt {\tt collision\_detection} is initiated.